Approved by the EANM Delegates’ Assembly on October 21, 2017

 7.3.3 Only Ordinary Members of the Association are eligible as Members of the Delegates’ Assembly.
 The deputy National Delegate will act as a substitute for the National Delegate for the duration of office of the National Delegate.

-7.3.4 The ordinary Delegates’ Assembly shall take place at least once a year, earlier than the Members’ Assembly, during the Annual Congress, the time of written notice of the Agenda being at least 6 weeks.
+7.3.4 The ordinary Delegates’ Assembly shall take place at least once a year, earlier than the Members’ Assembly, during the Annual Congress, the time of written notice of the agenda being at least 6 weeks.
 If there is no Annual Congress, the Delegates’ Assembly will be called by the President, giving 12 weeks written notice of the date and at least 6 weeks written notice of the agenda to National Societies.

 7.3.5 The National Delegate represents the views of the National Society or equivalent as in 5.10.
 Each country has a single vote, which is cast by the National Delegate.
-In case the National Delegate cannot attend the meeting, the deputy National Delegate may substitute and will cast the vote.
+In case the National Delegate cannot attend the meeting, the deputy National Delegate may substitute and will cast a vote.
 Voting by proxy is not permitted.
 Abstentions or invalid votes of the National Delegate or its Deputy are not counted.

 7.3.6 An interim Delegates’ Assembly shall be held each year in spring.
 The time of written notice of the agenda should be at least 6 weeks.
-For decisions to be valid during an interim Delegates’ Assembly at least fifty per cent of the National Societies who have voting rights must be represented.
+For decisions to be valid during an interim Delegates’ Assembly, at least fifty per cent of the National Societies who have voting rights must be represented.